-Financial instruments: FASB issues standard on recognition and measurement
+Financial instruments: FASB standard on recognition and measurement

-Our white paper analyzes the changes made by the ASU to the existing guidance in the following areas:
+Our white paper analyzes the changes made by ASU 2016-01, as clarified by ASU 2018-03, to existing guidance in the following areas:

 - Measurement of equity securities